pszemraj/job-scraper/README.md

 ## Updates for CH

 In the "switzerland" folder is a link to an .ipynb file that also links to Colab.
-It merges the job_scraper.py code with Demo.ipynb, and makes relevant adjustments for [the Swiss version of Indeed](https://ch.indeed.com/?from=gnav-jobsearch--jasx), which is mostly just URL syntax.
+It merges the job_scraper.py code with Demo.ipynb from the original project, and makes relevant adjustments for [the Swiss version of Indeed](https://ch.indeed.com/?from=gnav-jobsearch--jasx), which is mostly just URL syntax.

+### Added Features

+As the original just pulled and saved an excel file, additional features have been added to make the script more useful:

+#### 1 - Integration with Google Drive
+- files are now auto-saved to google drive with the day's date to keep track
+- files have columns added for date and time pulled incase some sort of larger-scale database creation is useful

+#### 2 - Added Visualization

+2.

+### Source

 Credit to the original of course, see below.